 Participants in this interactive workshop will:

-This one-day educational and experiential workshop will provide current research that supports the science, components and benefits of self-compassion.
+This one-day introductory, educational and experiential workshop will provide current research that supports the science and components of self-compassion along with the benefits.
 Through discussion, mindfulness meditation and experiential exercises, you will gain practical skills to help bring self-compassion into your daily life.
 You will learn how to motivate yourself and others with kindness rather than criticism.
 Practices will be introduced to ease stress for caregivers.

 An informative and interactive workshop designed for service providers in order to understand the conceptual impact of the helping field on personal and professional selves.
 Skills, theories and practical applications will be explored and practiced on both an individual and organizational level.